Bayesian Monte Carlo extraction of sea asymmetry with SeaQuest and STAR data: Extracted parton densities

 Our analysis is based on more than 900 Monte Carlo samples, which we use to ensure the statistical convergence of the PDFs, from which the means and expectation values are then computed using Eqs.~(\ref{e.EandVdef}).
 The resulting parton densities are displayed in \fref{f.PDFs}, where we show the valence ($u_v$ and $d_v$), gluon ($g$), light antiquark ($\bar{d}+\bar{u}$), and strange ($s + \bar{s}$) distributions at a scale of $Q^2 = 10$~GeV$^2$.

 In the valence sector, our results for both $u_v$ and $d_v$ are slightly larger than those from the other groups near the peaks of the distributions~\cite{NNPDF:2017mvq, Alekhin:2017kpj, Accardi:2016qay, Hou:2019efy}.
 At lower $x$, the $u_v$ distribution agrees with the other groups, while the $d_v$ PDF agrees best with the CT18~\cite{Hou:2019efy} and NNPDF3.1~\cite{NNPDF:2017mvq} parametrizations.
 For the gluon PDF, our results are largely in agreement with other extractions, although at low $x$ there are some differences with the ABMP16~\cite{Alekhin:2017kpj} fit.
 The same is true for the sum of light sea quark distributions, $\bar{d}+\bar{u}$, but the disagreements are with CJ15~\cite{Accardi:2016qay}.
 For the strange distribution $s+\bar{s}$, our result is somewhat suppressed at low $x$ relative to the other extractions.
 This is consistent with previous JAM analyses~\cite{Sato:2019yez, Moffat:2021dji} that included semi-inclusive DIS cross section data, although these data are not included in the present analysis.
+Note that this analysis does not include $Z$ boson production data from ATLAS, which were found \cite{ATLAS:2011qdp,ATLAS:2016nqi} to enhance the strange quark distribution at low $x$.
+Furthermore, we do not include a parametrization for the nonperturbative charm, but generate it entirely from radiation, which may also play a role in the shape of the strange quark PDF \cite{NNPDF:2017mvq}.

 The impact on the light-quark sea asymmetry from both the new STAR measurement of $W$-lepton cross sections and the SeaQuest measurement of Drell-Yan di-muon production is shown in \fref{f.impact}.
 From the baseline analysis, which excludes these new datasets, the STAR cross section ratios are added first in order to assess their impact.
 While the STAR data do not lead to significant shifts in the central values of $\dbar/\ubar$, they do reduce the uncertainties somewhat, by up to $\approx 20\%$ at $x \approx 0.2$.
 This modest impact can be understood from the fact that the NuSea Drell-Yan measurements are more directly sensitive to $\dbar/\ubar$ ({\it cf.} Eqs.~(\ref{e.DYrat}) and (\ref{e.Wrat})), and already provide the bulk of the constraints on the ratio even when compared to high precision $W$-lepton and reconstructed $W$ data from the Tevatron and LHC.
 Since the STAR data overlap kinematically with the NuSea measurement, it is therefore difficult to improve on the extraction of $\dbar/\ubar$ using $W$-lepton production alone.